 - Knee pain

-Your symptoms may be worse after you've been active, or even if you've just been standing for a long time.
+Your symptoms may be worse after you've been active or if you've been standing for a long time.

 When to see a doctor

-If you're experiencing pain and swelling behind your knee, see your doctor to determine the cause.
-Though unlikely, a bulge behind your knee may be a sign of a more serious condition rather than a fluid-filled cyst.
+If you have pain and swelling behind your knee, see your doctor.
+Though unlikely, a bulge behind your knee may be a sign of a condition more serious than a fluid-filled cyst.

 A lubricating fluid called synovial (sih-NO-vee-ul) fluid helps your leg swing smoothly and reduces friction between the moving parts of your knee.